 Cynthia Samake, author and textile expert, accompanies all the Behind the Scenes Adventures tours.
 To add to your knowledge and enhance your travel experience, professional English-speaking local guides join each of our groups – if not for the whole tour, then for specific sites.

 We make a point of finding and retaining interested, enthusiastic, and engaging guides who love their countries’ culture and textiles as much as we do.
 Through decades of experience, Cynthia and the guides have built strong relationships that allow our groups to go behind-the-scenes to meet local folks and enhance the tours with visits to village weavers, monks in temples, mask makers at work, and special tours to workshops and studios.

 To make each trip unique and help you cross more destinations off your bucket list, we rotate some destinations, traveling there every other year.
 Recently we have added a lineup of new tours called Off the Beaten Path, exploring textiles, cuisine and little-visited UNESCO World Heritage sites throughout Turkey.
 We’ve also expanded our reach by venturing into amazing new destinations in Uzbekistan.

-Go off the beaten path in Turkey to see the little-known UNESCO archeological and historical sites such as Divrigi, Gobekli Tepe, Mt.
-Nemrut, and Harran, as well as the classics…
+Go off the beaten path in Turkey to see textiles and UNESCO archeological sites along the Mediterranean…

 Our 24-night all-new textiles and arts tour of Uzbekistan and Kyrgyzstan follows part of the ancient Silk Road.
 The textiles of both Uzbekistan and Kyrgyzstan are absolutely stunning.
 In both…